 - Update your call center technology to ensure your agents are productive and prepared, and to reduce IT support costs.

-- Invest in Voice Call-Back software and Visual IVR to save on operational costs in light of still making office rent or mortgage payments.
+- Invest in Voice Call-Back software and Web Call-Backs (formerly Visual IVR) to save on operational costs in light of still making office rent or mortgage payments.

 Engage your agents with call center agent engagement games.